2024–present Serbian anti-corruption protests: Student Edict

 On 1 March, another large protest was held in Niš.
 Tens of thousands of protesters gathered, marking four months since the canopy collapse with 15 minutes of silence.
 In reference to the Edict of Milan issued by the Niš-born Roman Emperor Constantine I, the students drafted and presented the "Student Edict", which contains provisions on freedom, state, justice, youth, dignity, knowledge, solidarity and the future.
 After the protest, columns of taxi drivers from various cities transported the students back home, free of charge.
 Citizens also protested in Inđija, where a man threatened the protesters with a knife.
 On the same day, in its evening news program, RTS aired the news coverage of the Niš protest before airing the official statement by president Vučić.
 Pro-government tabloids characterized such reporting as a "coup d'etat" and accused RTS of being "controlled by students".

 On 2 March, students and high school pupils from Gornji Milanovac blocked the Ibar Highway.
 The blockade lasted four hours, from 11 am to 4 pm.
 In Belgrade, citizens blocked the Blue Bridge, which connects the Konjarnik and Medaković neighborhoods, to express support for students' demands.
 In Krupanj, residents protested the arrival of Miloš Vučević, who was attending an SNS party debate in that town.
 The informal association of education workers, "United Education of Serbia", announced that the professors and schoolteachers will embark on an "educational relay walk", an action called "A Step to Freedom" during which, from 3 to 6 March, they will walk around 160 kilometers from Belgrade to Čačak, where a large protest of education workers will take place.

-On the same day, speaking at the SNS gathering in Bor, president Vučić said: "Can you imagine, yesterday RTS was reporting from Niš, and it was done by some imbecile reporter from their Niš office"; Vučić later apologized for calling the female correspondent an "imbecile" and RTS condemned the statement.
-Journalists and media workers from Niš, 46 of them, announced that their rejection of Vučić's apology, and said that they will not follow nor report about his activities until an appropriate apology is made.
+On the same day, speaking at the SNS gathering in Bor, president Vučić said: "Can you imagine, yesterday RTS was reporting from Niš, and it was done by some imbecile reporter from their Niš office"; Vučić later apologized for calling the correspondent an "imbecile" and RTS condemned the statement.
+46 journalists and media workers from Niš announced that they had rejected Vučić's apology, and said that they will not follow nor report about his activities until an appropriate apology is made.

 On 3 March, the "Sloga" police union expressed its support for the "Student Edict" adopted on 1 March in Niš, describing this as a manifesto of the struggle for institutions which should serve the citizens, and not serve the interests of individuals.
 The Novi Sad Police Association "Dr Rudolf Arčibald Rajs" wrote an open letter to the Minister of Interior Ivica Dačić, expressing their concern about the "worrying practice in which the police, instead of applying the law and protecting public order and peace, become victims of political calculations".
-Several employees of public utility companies in Novi Sad spoke up to media about allegedly losing their jobs after they openly supported the protests.
+Several employees of public utility companies in Novi Sad spoke to media about allegedly losing their jobs after they openly supported the protests.